otomato-gh/airflow-training/slides/advanced_concepts.md

 from airflow.models import Variable Variable.set("foo","value")
 foo = Variable.get("foo")
+## set json as a value
-Variable.set("bar",'{ "name":"John", "age":30, "city":"New York"}') # set json as a value
+Variable.set("bar",'{ "name":"John", "age":30, "city":"New York"}')
+## deserialize json value
-bar = Variable.get("bar", deserialize_json=True) # deserialize json value
+bar = Variable.get("bar", deserialize_json=True)
 ```

+---

 ### Macros & Templates:

 Airflow leverages the power of Jinja Templating, and this can be a powerful tool to use in combination with macros.

-Macros are a way to expose objects to your templates and live under the macros namespace in your templates.
+Macros are a way to expose objects to your templates.
+Macros reside in the `macros` namespace in your templates.

-Airflow build-in macros:
+Airflow built-in macros:

 https://airflow.apache.org/code.html#macros

-Airflow build-in templates variables:
+Airflow built-in templates variables:

 https://airflow.apache.org/code.html#default-variables

+---
 ##### Custom airflow macros:

 Step 1: define the custom macro